james-millner/jamesmillner.dev/content/posts/10-WahooGoHobbyApp/index.md

 ## Why Go?

 Well to be completely honest I really wanted to simply try something new.
-I've used bits of Go briefly in a hobby capacity in the past, but I've never really had the opportunity to use it in a professional capacity.
+I've used bits of Go briefly in a hobby capacity in the past.
+I've never really had the opportunity to use it in a professional capacity.
 So I thought this would be a good chance to get my hands dirty with it.

 There are a few reason's I thought I'd use Go for this project: